 A few minutes after that Dr. O showed up completely chill about the fact he missed the birth.
 I was thrilled he didn’t make it!
 With him gone I was able to have a birth more like the kind I was going for in the first place – hands off and with people I know really, really well.
 A homebirth in the hospital.

-Dr. O took a look at my lady bits and we ALL decided (haha) that no stitches were needed.
+During the third stage of labor, Dr. O took a look at my lady bits and we ALL decided (haha) that no stitches were needed.
 Oh, and my placenta came out too.
 After that, or at some point, I took an amazing shower that felt so good on my body.
 I was so sore and worn out from contracting for days and days.
 After that, we hung out in our hospital bed and my husband fell asleep on the couch.
 A few hours later she was weighed and measured – Mercy Estelle born at 1:50 am, 7 pounds 13 ounces and 20.5 inches long.

 I decided to not go home immediately, mainly because my husband and I were so exhausted.
 Being away from our home actually sounded restful at that point.
 In my head I thought maybe we’d stay for 24 hours or so and then go home.
 If I had a time machine I would stay for a few hours and go then home.
 The hospital stay actually ended up being a bit stressful and I wish I could have avoided it all.
 My mama bear claws were continuously out, and I kept having to say the F word in my head.
 But that’s another story.